mattsinbox/forecasting_risk_with_decision_trees/README.md

 # Install
 The Jupyter notebook is written in Python 3.
 In addition a sample csv file is provided.
-Set variable 'og' in the notebook to the sample csv file.
+Set csv to the variable file within the notebook.
 Run the notebook.

 # Contributing
 machine_learning_volatility was written by Matthew Aronowitz